Coronavirus Disease 2019 (COVID-19)

 The KEPRO EAP is available 24/7/365 to offer telephonic support to you and your family members at 1-844-243-4440.

 We continue to monitor IRS guidelines as it pertains to the Healthcare Flexible Spending Accounts, Dependent Care Spending Accounts and Health Savings Accounts.
-At this time, there is no new or altered IRS guidance related to allowable changes within the FSA regulations as a result of COVID-19.
+As a result of the CARES Act, which was passed on March 27, 2020, there are several changes to spending account rules.

-However, based on current regulations and IRS guidelines, we have outlined your available options below.
+Based on newly released guidelines, we have outlined your available options below.

-Dependent Care FSA: Based on current regulations, you may suspend, decrease, or start dependent care FSA contributions, if you experience a significant change to dependent care costs.
+Based on current regulations, you may suspend, decrease, or start dependent care FSA contributions, if you experience a significant change in dependent care costs.

 Start contributions: If you have to start paying babysitter while you are working from home, this results in new expenses.
 You may start contributing to a dependent FSA.